What is .COM domain name?

 Now that you’ve found out more about this popular domain, (and are likely excited to register it), you’re probably wondering ‘How much is a .com TLD?’

-Like any domain, the price will vary, depending on what domain you’re buying, and how you’re buying it.
+Like any domain, the price of .COM will vary, depending on what domain you’re buying, and how you’re buying it.